Tag: Inner Life

 What Haunts You Today? – A Sermon On Mark 6:14-29

-Seventh Sunday After Pentecost: Proper 10, Year B - Mark 6:14-29 Photo by sankavi on Unsplash Do you ever feel like your life is haunted, like something unresolved has come to visit?
-Do you ever feel like something is wandering…
+Seventh Sunday After Pentecost: Proper 10, Year B – Mark 6:14-29 Do you ever feel like your life is haunted, like something unresolved has come to visit?
+Do you ever feel like something is wandering the hallways of your heart and mind, “a presence that is not quite a presence” (Whyte, Consolations, 97)?
+Let me Read more

 Battling For The Heart Of Humanity – A Sermon on 1 Samuel 17:1, 4-11, 19-23, 32-49

 We all face giants, Philistines, in our lives.
 Sometimes it’s personal and unique to our particular situation.
 Goliath might be an illness, loneliness, the loss of a loved one.
 Maybe a rift in a relationship is standing tall.
-Or maybe it feels as if your life is moving out of control and you’re powerless to do anything.
-Other times Goliath might be more systemic.
-It’s mass shootings in our country, violence throughout the world, war in the middle east, racism, immigration.
-Goliath shows up in lots of ways.
+Or maybe it feels as if your life is moving out of control and you’re powerless to… Read more

 “I just needed to be reminded.” – A Sermon on Mark 13:24-37 for Advent 1B